-As we alluded to earlier, there is a virulent internet theory that suggests Zuckerberg might be a robot – a theory helped by quotes about his frighteningly unemotional face, his skin that seems to have no pores, and his eyes that seem to have no life in them (his wooden performance in front of US Congress recently was just creepy).
+As we alluded to earlier, there is a virulent internet theory that suggests Zuckerberg might be a robot – a theory helped by quotes about his frighteningly unemotional face, his skin that seems to have no pores, and his eyes that seem to have no life in them (his wooden performance in front of US Congress in April 2018 after the Cambridge Analytica scandal was just creepy).

 The dead-fish eyes are one thing actor Jesse Eisenberg couldn’t quite pull off, but it’s hard to ignore how punishing his performance, and the lines the Aaron Sorkin script fed him, were to Zuckerberg’s personal brand, right from the opening scene, when the girl who’s breaking up with him spits out: “You’re going to go through life thinking that girls don’t like you because you’re a nerd.
 And I want you to know, from the bottom of my heart, that that won’t be true.
 It’ll be because you’re an asshole.”

 Even when Sorkin later attempts to redeem him, having a character tell him he’s not really an asshole, and that he should stop trying to be one, the lines are telling.
 “Creation myths need a devil,” as the young girl says.

 Zuckerberg might not quite be seen as the devil – the man he allegedly helped elect in America has that role in the bag – but there are plenty of people who seem to think he has no soul.

 Right now, Zuckerberg might not quite be seen as the devil – the man he allegedly helped elect in America has that role in the bag – but there are plenty of people who seem to think he has no soul.